ptrkkim/Fullstack-Plays/README.md

-# Snake.tv
+# Fullstack Plays

-Inspired by Twitch Plays Pokemon, this is a team-based game where snakes are driven by collaborative user input.
+Inspired by Twitch Plays Pokemon, this is an app where users can collaboratively control a game character via chat commands.

 ## Setup